ispc/ispc/docs/faq.rst

 ``programCount``-sized chunks of elements of the array, and the other handles any excess elements at the end of the array that don't completely fill a gang.
 The code for the main loop is essentially what one would
-expect: a vector of values are laoded from the array, the multiply is done, and the result is stored.
+expect: a vector of values are loaded from the array, the multiply is done, and the result is stored.

 ::